- Further Education

-International Business (Management) Personal Statement
+International Business Management Personal Statement Example 1

 "Look at the labels on the clothes you are wearing."
 My sociology teacher started by allowing us to appreciate the work that went into producing our clothes, emphasising the journey each item underwent before arriving in that classroom.